Alfresco/tutorials/docs/api-tutorial/introduction.md

 # Introduction to working with Alfresco API’s

-The following tutorial will show you how to utilize Alfresco API’s to interact with ACS using [Postman](https://www.postman.com/downloads/).
+This is the first entry in a series of three,which will show you how to utilize Alfresco API’s to interact with ACS using [Postman](https://www.postman.com/downloads/).

-It will take you through the basic steps of:
+It will serve as a introduction to the terminology as well as cover the most basic operations you can execute with our API's like:
 - Creating a node
 - Uploading content
 - Updating a node
-- And deleting a node in Alfresco ACS.
+- And deleting a node in ACS.

 ## Prerequisites